rhysstever/Eona/Campaigns/Whispers In Opira/Session 0.md

 # Session 0
-All points and topics I want to cover in the initial
+All points and topics I want to cover in the initial session

 ## Scheduling
 - Length: spring semester, ideally 6-8 sessions --> faster-paced